-The legislation requires the Maryland Public Service Commission (PSC) to direct the state’s electric utilities to implement programs designed to achieve a 5% reduction in per capita electricity consumption by 2011 and a 10% reduction by 2015.
+The legislation requires the PSC to direct the state’s electric utilities to implement programs designed to achieve a 5% reduction in per capita electricity consumption by 2011 and a 10% reduction by 2015.
 The remainder of the overall goal of 15% is to be accomplished independently through other means.
 Utility targets for per capita peak demand reduction are set at 5% by 2011, 10% by 2013, and 15% by 2015, thus utilities are responsible for the full portion of the peak demand reduction target.
+The 2015 energy and demand reduction targets set by the PSC for Maryland’s largest utilities are in the table below:

-Utilities are required to consult with the Maryland Energy Administration (MEA) on program design and implementation every three years.
-The first consultation was required to take place by July 1, 2008.
-Utilities must also submit plans for achieving the specified energy consumption and peak demand reductions to the PSC every three years, with the first plan due by September 1, 2008.
 The PSC is tasked with evaluating the plans based on cost-effectiveness, rate impacts for each ratepayer class, job impacts, and environmental impacts.
 Utilities filed their second set of plans for the 2012 - 2014 compliance period during the summer of 2011 and the plans were approved by the PSC in December 2011.